slviajero/tinybasic/MANUAL.md

 Two more compley Arduino I/O function are available from BASIC.

 PULSE reads a pulse on a pin if used as a function.
 The first argument is the pin number, the second whether a LOW=0 or HIGH=1 state is expected.
 The third argument is the timeout in milliseconds.
-Note the difference to the original Arduino pulseIN().
+Note the difference to the original Arduino pulseIN() where this is microseconds.
 The low level Arduino commands delivers the pulse length in microseconds.
-PULSE delivers the pulse length in 10 microsecond units to be compatible with integer BASIC number ranges.
+PULSE delivers the pulse length in 10 microsecond units to be compatible with Integer BASIC number ranges.
 Example:

 A=PULSE(4, 0, 100)